Nazasif92/Humanoid-Robotic-Book/README.md

 npm run lint:fix
 ```

+## 🤖 Using the AI Assistant

+### On Documentation Pages
+- Type questions in the chat box that appears on each documentation page
+- Select text on any page and click the floating "Ask" button to ask questions about the selected text
+- View source citations to verify information and explore related topics

+### On the Chat Page
+- Visit the `/chatbot` page for a dedicated chat interface
+- Ask questions about the entire documentation corpus
+- Browse your conversation history

 ## 📖 Project Structure

 - `docs/chapters/` - Main book chapters organized by module
 - `docs/appendices/` - Additional resources and reference materials
 - `docs/assets/` - Diagrams, code snippets, and other assets
 - `src/` - Custom React components and styling
+- `src/api/` - API client for RAG backend communication
+- `src/components/ChatBox/` - Main chat interface component
+- `src/components/TextSelectionChat/` - Text selection integration component
+- `src/theme/` - Docusaurus theme components
 - `docusaurus.config.js` - Site configuration
 - `sidebars.js` - Navigation structure